-Morphine is a potent opioid drug that is prescribed to relieve pain and combat insomnia.
+Morphine is a potent opioid drug prescribed to relieve pain and combat insomnia.
 It can be taken orally as a pill or injected into the skin.
 Morphine works by releasing dopamine, which can cause a euphoric feeling shortly after use.
 Since it is a narcotic drug, morphine has the potential to be extremely addictive.

-Side Effects of Morphine
+Side effects of morphine

 The side effects that someone experiences after using morphine depends on how they take it, how often they take it, and their overall health.
 The pain relief and short-term side effects of morphine typically kick in about 15-45 minutes after use.
 Effects typically peak after 60 minutes and can last anywhere from 3-6 hours.

 - Erectile dysfunction